Spain elections: Socialists lead, while far-right Vox surges | DW | 10.11.2019

 PP leader Pablo Casado celebrated his party's good results, saying that Sanchez was "the big loser" of the night.
 Casado acknowledged the "incompatible interests" between his party and PSOE, but did not rule out negotiating a coalition, saying that "the ball is on Sanchez's court."

-The far-right Vox party was on track to take third place with 52 seats, more than doubling its seats in parliament since the last general election in April.
+The far-right Vox party was on track to take third place with 52 seats, more than doubling its presence in parliament since the last election in April.

-Some 37 million people were eligible to cast their votes in the latest election, although official figures showed voter turnout was slightly lower than earlier this year.
+Vox won seats in Spain's parliament earlier this year, becoming the first time a far-right party entered the legislature in four decades.

-The Interior Ministry put voter turnout at 69.91%, — down from the record 71.76% during the general election in April.
+Party leader Santiago Abascal said Vox's success was "the greatest political feat seen in Spain."

 Catalonia in focus